The Czech/American Reading Circle

 Mila Saskova-Pierce

-The Czech/American Reading Circle is continuing with its fifth year of reviewing great books.
+The Czech/American Reading Circle is continuing with its seventh year of reviewing great books.

-Click here for a high resolution copy of the 2023 Reading Circle Brochure
+Click here for a high resolution copy of the 2025 Reading Circle Brochure.

 Past Reading Circle Brochures: